ds10/3D-montage-viewer/README.md

 # Python Version

-The python branch is considered experimental until is merged  into MASTER
+The python branch is considered experimental until it is merged into MASTER